bleskomat/bleskomat-bills-firmware/README.md

 ## Prepare SD Card

-Before continuing here, see [Wiring the SD card](#wiring-the-sd-card).

-Format the SD card with FAT32.
+Format the SD card with the FAT32 filesystem.

 The following is an example `bleskomat.conf` file that you could use to configure a bleskomat device.
 Create the file and copy it to the root directory of the SD card.
 ```